9 Kubota L3901 Problems and Quick Fixes

 Luckily, you can easily diagnose and fix this issue.
 First, you’ll want to ensure that the battery has enough charge.

-Next, inspect all cables and correct any loose connections since they tend to slacken over time.
+Next, inspect all cables and correct any loose connections since they slacken over time.
 Thirdly, ensure that the housing is clean.

 Check for corrosion and excessive dirt and clean using a wire brush.
 If your battery runs out of charge after all these attempts, it may be defective.
 In this case, you’ll want to replace it with a new battery.